clojure-emacs/clojure-ts-mode/README.md

 - On Emacs 29 the parent mode is `prog-mode`, but on Emacs 30+ it's both `prog-mode` and `clojure-mode` (this is very helpful when dealing with `derived-mode-p` checks)
+- Navigation by sexp/lists might work differently on Emacs versions lower than 31.
+Starting with version 31, Emacs uses TreeSitter 'things' settings, if available, to rebind some commands.

 ## Frequently Asked Questions